Parental Control Review 2020 – SafeDNS

 |False Alarm Test included|

-Amongst other things, parental control software allows parents to filter out websites that their children can see, in order to avoid the children being exposed to materials the parents consider unsuitable, such as pornography, gambling or weapons.
+Amongst other things, parental control software allows parents to filter out websites that their children can see, in order to avoid the children being exposed to materials the parents consider unsuitable.

 Parental Control Certification

-We tested the effectiveness of the parental control software against 2,000 websites with potentially inappropriate content for children.
-We chose the appropriate settings for a 9-year-old girl, which would block sites relating to pornography, gambling and weapons.
+We tested the effectiveness of the parental control software against 2,000 websites with inappropriate content for children, such as sites displaying pornographic images and text.
+We chose the appropriate settings for a 9-year-old girl, which would block sites relating to pornography.

 SafeDNS for Windows